tagh6668-dot/SpoofGUI/docs/DESIGN.md

 - Content padding: `32px`, with extra top padding on Logs to avoid title-bar overlap.
 - Sections use spacing and text hierarchy rather than nested cards.
 - Buttons are compact, 36px minimum height, small radius.

+## Motion

+Motion is subtle and functional, never decorative.
+Ease-out, no bounce.

+- Pages use a staggered `EntranceThemeTransition` (small vertical rise) on first load.
+- Page switches use a `NavigationThemeTransition` on the content frame.
+- The profile list uses add / delete / reorder transitions.
+- While a core is starting, the connect button swaps its icon for a `ProgressRing` and the status reads `connecting…`; the start work runs off the UI thread so the window never freezes.

 ## Copy Rules